front-doorxyz/web-app/README.md

 ## Solution

-We are building a transparent system that works on referrerals.
-We believe that that as Web3 world brings oppurtunities to each and every individual, we unlock incentive mechanisms that ensure quality of the jobs being posted + quality of candidates being hired through our platform.
+We are building a transparent referral system.
+We believe that as the Web3 world brings opportunities to each and every individual, Front Door can unlock incentive mechanisms that ensure quality of the jobs being posted & quality of candidates being hired through our platform.
 Our solution involves 3 user personas:

-- Companies -- Posting jobs and Hiring candidates
+- Companies -- Posting jobs and hiring candidates.
+Providing the recruitment bounty to incentivise referrals
-- Refferrers -- People involved that refer other people for jobs (could be our ex manager etc)
+- Referrers -- Introducing trusted candidates to jobs, this activity forms the basis of an on-chain reputation system
-- Referree/Candidate -- People looking for jobs
+- Referee/Candidate -- People looking for jobs

 #### Companies

-Role of a company looking for people to hire is simple.
-Companies will post jobs, and hire through the platform.
-Each job being posted has a bounty involved(part of the incentive mechanism).
-This bounty is collected to make sure the jobs being posted here are important and legit.
-They also raise the stakes for companies fighting for candidates and want to hire as soon as possible.
-This bounty is transparent and seen as a part of the Job.
+Companies require candidate applicants and post jobs to source candidates and hire through the platform.
+Each job posted has a bounty associated (part of the incentive mechanism).
+This bounty is collected to make sure the jobs being posted are important and legitimate.
+Bounties incentivise Referrers to refer their contacts to the Companies job.

-Company can check jobs posted, see candidates that have applied for that job and hire from the site itself!
+Companies can control their applicant pool, hire, review and pay for the recruitment service all through the site.

-#### Refferrers
+#### Referrers

-Role of a refferrer is to help other people get jobs by doing a simple referral flow.
-A referrer will refer a candidate/referree for a job using their emails.
+Referrers are the introducers of high-quality candidates to jobs.
+Referrer reputations are based on the reviews Hiring Companies give their candidates on chain.
+Referrers introduce a candidate/referee with the candidates email and CV/profile.

-#### Candidate/ Referree
+#### Candidate/ Referee

-Once a Referrer refers a Candidate, the Candidate receives a mail from Front-Door.
-This mail has a link to the website that allows the Candidate to confirm the referral if candidate confirms the referral, candidate is put in the list of people who have applied for that particular job.
+Once a Referrer refers a Candidate, the Candidate receives an email from Front Door.
+This mail has a link to the website that allows the Candidate to confirm the referral.
+Upon confirmation the candidate is added to the Hiring Companies applicant pool for that specific job.

 # Role of Bounty : Gamechanger